 Both day 1 and day 2 will have the same arena and finish.
 The arena is 100-200 meters from the main parking areas, but may be up to 800 meters from overflow parking.

 Walks to the starts from the arena will be about 300 meters on day 1 (with no climb) and about 800 meters on day 2 (with 20 meters of climb).
 Note that on day 2 the Troll Cup and the Junior Nationals have different start areas.
 Follow signs to be sure to go to the right start.
 There will be water at the start area, but no toilets.
 You may leave clothing at the start area; all clothing will be brought back to the arena to be picked up.
+Warm-up should be done along the road and in the open fields; do not warm-up on trails or in the woods.

 Start times for day 1 and day 2 of the Junior Nationals and day 1 of the Troll Cup will be posted a few days in advance on the OUSA event registration site.
 Start times for the chase start on day 2 of the Troll Cup will be posted on-line by Saturday evening and will be available in the arena Sunday morning.